Ki-oshi/YouTube-Subscription-Transfer/README.md

 📤 Subscribing to channels...
 ✅ Transfer Complete!
 ```
-Once done, open YouTube on the target account and check the subscriptions.
+Once done, open YouTube on the target account and check the subscriptions.🎯

-🎯 Done!
+Done!
 Your YouTube subscriptions have now been successfully transferred to the new account. 🎉